 Groundwater Subareas: Napa Valley Floor – Yountville and Napa

-The Yountville and Napa Subareas comprise the southern portion of the Napa Valley Floor.
+The Yountville and Napa Subareas include the southern portion of the Napa Valley Subbasin.
 The geology of these subareas is distinguished by the alluvial sediments, such as clay, silt, and sand, deposited across the valley and ranging in thickness from a few tens of feet to hundreds of feet.
 Coarse-grained deposits in the alluvium, such as sands and gravels, form the primary aquifer units in the alluvium.
 The alluvial sediments lie atop various rock deposits, primarily volcanic formations with lesser occurrences of sedimentary formations, which contain lower aquifer units.

 Click images to view larger